Betsi Cadwaladr: Her work as a nurse

+Cadwaladr went to the Crimea in the second group of nurses led by Mary Stanley, November 1854.
+Nightingale was not expecting this group of nurses and there was a delay of several weeks in allocating them roles.
+Cadwaladr was one of the secular nurses were sent to Therapia until this was resolved.
+Cadwaladr claims that she met Nightingale and frustrated by the delay said "Do you think I am a dog or an animal to make me over?
+I have a will of my own."

 Cadwaladr was subsequently posted to a hospital in Scutari, Turkey, a hospital being run by Florence Nightingale.
 Cadwaladr worked there for some months, but there were frequent clashes between the two; they came from very different social backgrounds and were a generation apart in age (31 years).
 Nightingale was a stickler for rules and bureaucracy, some of which she set up; indeed, she was also famed as a statistician.
 Cadwaladr often side-stepped regulations to react more intuitively to the ever-changing needs of the injured soldiers.
 Whilst Nightingale subsequently acknowledged Cadwaladr's work and the progress that she made against the unhygienic conditions, the two fell out to such a degree that Cadwaladr, by now aged over 65, moved by choice from the hospital, nearer to the frontline at Balaclava.
 Here, apart from her nursing work and her supervision of the camp kitchens, she again gained notoriety for her fight with bureaucracy to ensure that necessary supplies got through.
 Nightingale visited Balaclava twice and, on seeing the changes brought about by Cadwaladr's methods, gave her the credit she was due.